Julie Hayek

-Julie Lynne Hayek (born October 4, 1960) is an American actress, model, charity worker and beauty queen who won Miss USA 1983.
+Julie Lynne Hayek (born October 4, 1960) is an American actress, model, charity worker and beauty pageant titleholder who won Miss USA 1983.
+She represented the United States at Miss Universe 1983, and finished first runner-up.

 Early life

 Hayek is of Czech and German descent on her father's side and Norwegian, Scottish, Irish, and English on her mother's side.
 Her father was an airline pilot and her mother a high school guidance counselor.
 She graduated from UCLA a year after holding the Miss USA title, with a bachelor's degree in biology and a minor in psychology.